UOSbioinformaticslab/SimBu/README.md

 - Outputs are bulk-level assays in a `SummarizedExperiment` (assay name `bulk_counts`).
 - Single-cell data are used only as a reference to parameterize simulations; they are not analyzed directly.

 This repo is organized as an analysis project (scripts + helpers).
-It uses functions from the SimBu toolkit plus wrappers in `functions.r` to generate data, apply corrections, compute metrics, and visualize results.
+It uses functions from the RNAgen toolkit plus wrappers in `functions.r` to generate data, apply corrections, compute metrics, and visualize results.

 ## What's Included
 - `main.r`: End-to-end pipeline (data generation -> batch/biology effects -> corrections -> metrics -> plots).
 Uses caching for speed (`.Rcache`).